 Temporary Restraining Orders

-Domestic abuse victims can ask the court to issue an order that directs the abuser to refrain from having any contact with the victim or the victim's children.
+Domestic abuse victims can ask the court to issue an order that directs the abuser to refrain from having any contact with the victim or the victim's children for a certain amount of time.

 Considering Divorce?
 We've helped 85 clients find attorneys today.

-A temporary restraining order (TRO) or temporary protective order (TPO) is a court order signed by a judge that requires someone to stop harming or stalking you.
+A temporary restraining order (TRO) or temporary protective order (TPO) is a court order signed by a judge that requires someone to stop harming or stalking you for a certain amount of time.
 Depending on the state where you live, it may be called an injunction, order of protection, family violence protection order, or something similar.

 To obtain a TRO against someone who is abusing you, it is not necessary to have a domestic violence case pending in criminal court.
 In most states, if you or your children are subject to domestic violence, threats of domestic violence, or stalking, you may apply for legal protection.